cberger1/musik-lego-roboter/README.md

 # musik-lego-roboter

-a music projekt by two 15y boys who are creating a programm to make a lego roboter play piano and several songs on it
+PianoRoboter

-.
+A music projekt by two 15y boys who are creating a programm to make a lego roboter play piano and several songs on it.